RedDragonfruit/MovieLens_Recommendation/README.md

 * 100,000 ratings (1-5) from 943 users on 1682 movies.
 * Each user has rated at least 20 movies.
-* Simple demographic info for the users (age, gender, occupation, zip)

 ## Methods